w3c/did-wg/faqs/2021-formal-objections/index.md

+---
+layout: default
+---
 ## DID Formal Objection FAQ

 This document is an informative document that has been reviewed, published, and is maintained by the
 [W3C Decentralized Identifier Working Group](https://www.w3.org/2019/did-wg/).
 The document IS NOT a reflection of the views of the objectors (Apple, Google, and Mozilla) to the publication of the DID Core specification.
 Comments regarding this FAQ are welcome and should be sent to the [W3C Advisory Committee Forum](mailto:w3c-ac-forum@w3.org), a Member-only W3C mailing list.
 Any member of the public is also welcome to join the discussion in the
 [W3C Credentials Community Group](https://www.w3.org/community/credentials/),
 where updates on the status of the DID Core Formal Objections are provided on a regular basis.

 1. [What is going on?](#what-is-going-on)